PARC-Robotics/documentation-2024/docs/faq.md

 A: You can only participate as a team.
 Each team must have at least 2 members and a maximum of 5 members.

 **Q: Do I need to have prior experience in robotics or programming to participate?**
 A: While experience with ROS might not be essential to get started, programming experience is necessary.
-You will need to be familiar with C++, MATLAB or Python programming languages.
+You will need to be familiar with C++ or Python programming languages.

 **Q: Is there a registration fee for the competition?**
 A: No, there is no registration fee for the competition.